wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getvariables-method.md

 ## <a name="parameters"></a>Parámetros
  `parent`
- [in] El elemento primario de la variable.
+ [in] The parent of the variable.

  `cVars`
  [in] Tamaño de la matriz `pVars`.

  `pcVars`
- [out] Un puntero a la variable que recibe el número de variables devueltas en `pVars`.
+ [out] A pointer to the variable that receives the number of variables returned in `pVars`.

  `pVars`
- [out] Un puntero a la variable que recibe las variables.
+ [out] A pointer to the variable that receives the variables.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también